Mrs C-L Harrison

 We believe in a communicative approach, exposing students to maximum target language, supported by careful study and practice of grammar and vocabulary.
 We aim to develop the skills of listening, reading, speaking and writing through a wide range of activities including:

 Our enthusiastic modern foreign languages teachers have lived all over the world, including France, Spain, Germany, Canada, South America, Southeast Asia and Africa.
 Their love of languages and exploring other cultures is sure to inspire you.
-Hear what Mrs Lyons has to say here:
+Hear what Mrs Harrison has to say in this video, below,, where she asks Year 7 students about their challenges and triumphs during their first year of studying French at RGS and discovers how they've grown in confidence in conversation

 All students learn French, with four lessons a week in Years 7 - 9.